jhu-cardiac-mri/triggeredGASSP/README.md

 Some nodes have a GPU version that requires CUPY.
 If using the GPU, we recommend a card with >10GB of RAM to run the example data (We are using NVIDIA GeForce GTX 1080 Ti).

+# Network
+Load the network in the /network folder.
+There is also a screengrab showing the network if loading fails.

 # Installation
 Download as a zip or clone this repo into your ~/gpi directory by entering: